danielbodnar/awesome-stars/README.md

 ## resources

+- [steren/awesome-cloud-run](https://github.com/steren/awesome-cloud-run) - 👓 ⏩ A curated list of resources about all things Cloud Run
 - [costinEEST/almanacs](https://github.com/costinEEST/almanacs) - Search through the recipes
 - [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
 It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
 - [fffaraz/awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.